yzziizzy/gpuedit/DEVELOPMENT.md

 * Proper tabstops
 * Ability to change the highlighter
 * Open file command
+* Find should jump to next match if the current one is deleted with a command
 * Shortcut config presets
 * Outline box style of highlighting
 * Drop file from X onto existing editor to open it
 * Monitor file changes on disk
 * Small shade variation on matching pairs of brackets
 * Visible glyph for tabs
-* Wanted column rounding on moving across tabs
 * Track indentation level per line
-* Pause cursor blink on lost focus
+* Pause cursor blink on lost main X window focus
 * Settings editor
-* CLI, ENV options parsing
+* ENV options parsing
 * Purge hardcoded values
 * Hide mouse cursor when typing
 * Unsaved changes crash recovery